mighty-gerbils/gerbil-persist/README.md

 either directly accesses the database, or only the cache, depending on which stage this wave is at.

+Especially with synchronous remote replicas, you'll want a lot of successive waves being pipelined in parallel.

 ### Conflicts and Rollbacks

 Our persistence system assumes that it has exclusive control on the